Fixing Match-Fixing: Optimal schedules to promote competitiveness

 \section{Conclusion}

-\textbf{} \\ This article has presented an assessment method of the competitiveness and attractiveness of the last round of games in the FIFA World Cup group stages.
+\textbf{} \\ This article has presented an assessment method of the competitiveness of the last round of games in the FIFA World Cup group stages.
 We find that in order to reduce the occurrence of match-fixing opportunities, the tournament structure should be optimized so that most of the matches are ``competitive" as per our classification.
 Applying this new method, we notice that the scheduling of games, in particular the choice of teams playing each other in the last round, is crucial for obtaining exciting and fair last-round games.
 Furthermore, our results underline that the introduction of passive teams (teams which do not play during the last round of games) increases significantly collusion opportunities and should be avoided, to the extent possible, by scheduling simultaneous games during the last round of the group stage\footnote{In case the number of teams in the group is odd or due to logistical reasons, it may be impossible not to have any passive team.}.
 The optimal game schedule depends on the format of the World Cup, but our clear recommendation is that FIFA should drop its current schedule-randomization process in the draw for the group matches.
-In the current World Cup format, we recommend that the last group games should be pot-A teams against pot-D teams, and pot-B teams against pot-C teams.
+In the current World Cup format, we recommend that the last group games should be pot-$A$ teams against pot-$D$ teams, and pot-$B$ teams against pot-$C$ teams.